Elvisthegreat/perfect-world/README.md

   ![Screenshot (298)](https://github.com/Elvisthegreat/perfect-world/assets/141064225/ec083de1-a037-49f1-955a-96fd2a53b613)
   ### Media
      * The images used for this project where taken from jwg.library
-     * The code inline-block for the nav element where taken from a carried searchee from google
+     * The code inline-block for the nav element where taken from a carried search from google
   ### Credit
      * Main content to take surplus spaces the was taken from the Love Running walkthrough
   ### Testing